smikitky/node-multi-integer-range/README.md

 for (const page of mr.iterate(pagesToPrint)) await printPage(page);
 ```

-## Legacy Classe-based API
+## Legacy Class-based API

-For compatibility purposes, version 5 exports the `MultiRange` class and `multirange` function, which is mostly compatible with the 4.x API but has been rewritten to use the new functional API under the hood.
-See the [4.x documentation](https://github.com/smikitky/node-multi-integer-range/tree/v4.0.9) for the usage.
-The use of this compatibility layer is discouraged because it is not tree-shakable and has no performance merit.
+For compatibility purposes, version 5 exports the `MultiRange` class and `multirange` function, which are mostly compatible with the 4.x API but have been rewritten to use the new functional API under the hood.
+See the [4.x documentation](https://github.com/smikitky/node-multi-integer-range/tree/v4.0.9) for usage details.
+The use of this compatibility layer is discouraged because it is not tree-shakable and has no performance benefits.
 Use this only during migration.
 These may be removed in the future.

 ## Caveats

 **Performance Considerations**: This library works efficiently for large ranges as long as they're _mostly_ continuous (e.g., `1-10240000,20480000-50960000`).
-However, this library is not intended to be efficient with a heavily fragmented set of integers that are scarcely continuous (e.g., random 10000 integers between 1 to 1000000).
+However, this library is not intended to be efficient with a heavily fragmented set of integers that are scarcely continuous (e.g., 10,000 random integers between 1 and 1,000,000).

 **No Integer Type Checks**: Make sure you are not passing floating-point `number`s to this library.
 For example, don't do `normalize(3.14)`.
-For performance reasons, the library does not check if a passed number is an integer.
+For performance reasons, the library does not check whether a passed number is an integer.
 Passing a float will result in unexpected and unrecoverable behavior.

 ## Comparison with Similar Libraries